• Skip to primary navigation

 • Pour salsa verde into a saucepan and heat on medium high heat.
 Bring to a boil.
 Once boiling, reduce heat and simmer for 15 minutes, stirring often.

-• Allow to cool and then serve or place in refrigerator for later on.
+• Allow to cool and then serve or place in jars in the refrigerator, to use within a week.
+You can also freeze it for longer storage.
+Enjoy!

 Did you make this?I love seeing what you’ve made!
 Tag me on Instagram at @BrooklynFarmGirl and don’t forget to leave a comment & rating below.